How To Care For Marble Queen Pothos

 A super easy plant to propagate – cut 1cm on either side of a node and place in water till secondary roots develop and then pot on in the soil.
 If your Devil’s Ivy has outgrown its current pot, we recommend repotting in a larger pot using the recommended soil mixture listed above.

-The Marble Queen originates from the French Polynesian Islands.
-Now this plant can be found in homes and offices across the world.
+The Marble Queen Pothos originates from the French Polynesian Islands.
+Now, this plant can be found in homes and offices across the world.
 As a vine plant, it makes a beautiful hanging feature, draping from baskets and pots.

-Toxic to humans and pets.
-Marble Queen is toxic to humans and pets, as it contains calcium oxalate crystals.
+Marble Queen pothos is toxic to humans and pets if consumed.
+It contains calcium oxalate crystals.
 These crystals can cause burning and swelling of the lips, tongue and throat and it can cause nausea, vomiting and diarrhoea.

 Please note: this plant comes in a plastic nursery pot.
 Browse our entire range of plant pots to add that extra charm and character to your home.